Architecture College of Architecture

 Scholastic Standing

-The following scholastic standards have been established to maintain the level of quality for students enrolled in the architecture program:
+The following scholastic standards have been established to maintain the level of quality for students enrolled in the College of Architecture programs:

-First Year – Architecture, Landscape Architecture, and Interior Design
+First Year – Architectural Studies, Landscape Architecture, and Interior Design

-Students in the second, third, and fourth years of the architecture program are required to maintain both a semester and cumulative grade point average of 2.6 to remain in good academic standing.
-The architecture program also requires that students earn a grade of C or higher in all required courses.
+Students in the second, third, and fourth years of the architectural studies program are required to maintain both a semester and cumulative grade point average of 2.6 to remain in good academic standing.
+The architectural studies program also requires that students earn a grade of C or higher in all required courses.
 Students who fail to meet this standard are placed on academic warning and will not be permitted to take any new architecture courses without the permission of the program director.

 Second, Third, and Fourth Year – Interior Design and Landscape Architecture